 After being warmed up, we will be ready for some action.
 Our local guides will distribute your tickets and escort you to your gate.
 The stadium is always full and sold out, so we will hold our group tight and make our way to the seats.
 Once there, just make sure you enjoy the chants of "La 12", Boca Juniors well-known Ultras and get ready for the BEST day of your lives!

-Today we will be going with taxis to Avellaneda Area, around 30 minutes from Buenos Aires, home of Independiente and Racing Club.
+Today we will be going with taxis to Avellaneda Area, around 30 minutes from Buenos Aires, home of Independiente and Racing Club, or to Boedo, house of San Lorenzo.
 Please note that we will be watching one of both clubs match, because their stadium is separated by 500 meters and for security reasons, they never play on the same day.

 If we go to Independiente, our guide will be Guido, a die-hard fan of Independiente who knows the ins and outs of the Stadium as well as the club's history and best players.
 So you'll be in very good hands.